DePayFi/documentation/docs/payments/index.md

 ## Plugins

-DePay offers plugins for established platforms, allowing you to accept Web3 payments seamlessly without the need for intricate integration.
+DePay offers plugins for established platforms, allowing you to accept Web3 Crypto Payments seamlessly without the need for intricate integration.

 [See all DePay plugins](/docs/payments/plugins/)